Courage-1984/Dataset-Forge/docs/README_full.md

 - Menus now use a robust loop pattern and provide clear error/debug feedback.
 - All user-facing workflows end with a styled prompt to return to the menu.
-- DPID workflows are modular and use the new import structure.
+- DPID workflows are modular and support four methods: BasicSR, OpenMMLab, Phhofm, and Umzi (pepedpid).
+You can select Umzi's DPID in all DPID menus for both single-folder and HQ/LQ paired workflows.
 - CLI output and prompts are visually consistent and styled.

 For troubleshooting and advanced usage, see [troubleshooting.md](troubleshooting.md) and [advanced.md](advanced.md).